-When you've gotta get your house organized — and fast! — you don't want to lay hands on everything you own, or ask if those objects have brought you joy.
-You just want to clear clutter with a minimum of fuss and muss.
+When you've gotta get your house organized — and fast! — you don't want to lay hands on everything you own.
+And you don't want to ask if those objects have brought you joy.
+You just want to clear clutter with minimal fuss and muss.

 The carton's biodegradable, so you won't be adding to the planet's glut of plastic.
-A dozen eggs is $2 to $4, and the carton's free.
+A dozen eggs costs less than $4, and the carton's free.

 #2 Hang Scarves With Shower Curtain Rings

 Stop neckwear chaos in your closet with a clothes hanger and a pack of cheap shower curtain rings.
 Pull your scarves out of the drawer (or corner) they're stuffed in, and string them on the rings.

 Twelve plastic ones cost about $5.
 For a sleeker look, go with metal rings.
 Ooh.
 Fancy.